modernmt/modernmt/README.md

 **ModernMT is free and Open Source**, and it welcomes contributions and donations.
 ModernMT is sponsored by its funding members (Translated, FBK, UEDIN and TAUS) and the European Commission.

 **ModernMT Enterprise Edition** is our cloud solution for professional translators and enterprises.
 It is proprietary, and it includes an improved adaptation algorithm, "crafted" with months of optimization and fine-tuning of the system.
-Moreover, Enterprise Edition comes with top-quality baseline models trained on billions of high-quality training data.
+Moreover, our Enterprise Edition comes with top-quality baseline models trained on billions of high-quality training data.

 In a nutshell **ModernMT Enterprise Edition** offers:
 - A top-notch adaptation algorithm refined with our inner knowledge of the tool.